AruVenkat/thoughtworks_demo/README.md

 9. now we got the mediawiki up and running.

-Planned well to make this. due to low time I couldn't acheive all thoughts.
+Planned well to make this. due to low time I couldn't acheive all my thoughts.
 I can explain in discussion if it's possible.

 ** Thanks for reading! **